ywdavi/AI-Healthcare-Solutions/README.md

 ### Objectives
 - Develop an AI tool to identify and classify breast lumps as cancerous or non-cancerous from ultrasound images.
-- Aid oncologists in early and accurate diagnosis of breast cancer.
+- The developed models were integrated into a user-friendly interface, facilitating rapid and accurate diagnoses for oncologists globally.

 ### Key Steps
 - **Image Preprocessing**: